Matt Peperell's Blog

 I like to play games - of the boardgame and cardgame variety.

-A few years ago I came across a flowchart which can help to decide what game to play within a group based on different factors and preferences.
+A few years ago I came across a flowchart which can help one to decide what game to play within a group based on different factors and preferences.
 I’m not sure of the exact origin, but the earliest source I’ve found is from January 2015: https://www.reddit.com/r/gaming/comments/2s4355/choosing_the_perfect_board_game/

 How to choose the perfect boardgame